 WADC operates the treatment plants using standard operating procedures, consistent with oxidation ditch theory and sound-activated sludge methodology.
 Each facility consistently produces a clear, sparkling effluent that reliably meets discharge permit standards.

 Fairview Wastewater Treatment Plant

 FWWTP has a design capacity of 0.46 MGD.
 The facility sets on a 10.45 acre secluded tract in Fairview near Flat Rock Branch, into which final effluent is discharged.
 FWWTP was constructed in 1990 by the City of Fairview who owned and operated it until its Water and Wastewater Department consolidated with WADC in 2006.
+A project was completed at the end of 2020 to upgrade the process to a 5 stage Bardenpho process in order to meet low phosphors and total nitrogen limits.
 The workforce at FWWTP includes two WADC employees.